 This was the menu for my carnival- cupcakes, pretzels, cheeseballs, sugar cookies, cotton candy, popcorn and grilled hot dogs wrapped in foil.

 We had a TOTAL BLAST!!!
 For our party we had 24 kids and probably as many adults!
 It last 3 hours and was on an unbearably hot day, but we hosed them down every so often out front and they kept on truckin’.

-Here’s my two sportin’ some of the prizes they won!
-And this pic just reminded me… before the party starts, we hand each kid a colored bag with their name already on it.
+One final note, before the party starts, we hand each kid a colored bag with their name already on it.
 As they earn tickets and redeem for prizes, they stick everything in the bag.
 If I find anything on the ground it’s mine!
 EVERYTHING must go in their bag!

 Couple other things, be sure to put large trash cans out!
 Also, take people up on it when they offer to help!
 You need an adult working at every station- I set up a schedule and taped it to the closest door and put people down for 30 minutes shifts and then they would rotate.
 They liked seeing the different games and some of the shifts were to just walk around so they could have fun too!

 I’m already starting to think about another one for this summer even though I don’t have any reason to have one!
 It is seriously SO much fun!